private-compute-infra-toolkit/hats/google_internal/kokoro/README.md

 ### Actions

-Kokoro has a tag added, where it can give -1 or +1.
+Kokoro has a tag added, where it can give -1 or +1 depending on success.
-This tag is configured to reset on code change.
+This tag is configured to reset on code change, triggering Kokoro to rerun.

-Currently, this tag has no behavior, beyond appearing on the cl.
-Ideally, a +1 tag should be required by Kokoro, and a -1 tag blocks.
+The +1 tag is required for submission, and a -1 blocks.
-Due to potential slowness of execution (local), the current plan is for -1 to block, but not require a +1.
+Anyone in mdb/ps-onprem-eng can override this tag manually, in case Kokoro is breaking for reasons unrelated to the cl, or if the cl needs to be submitted quickly without waiting for the tests to finish.

 It also replies to the CL with the result of the test, including a Fusion link.
 Fusion info can also be found under [prod:privacy-sandbox/hats/hats/presubmit](https://fusion2.corp.google.com/ci/kokoro/prod:privacy-sandbox%2Fhats%2Fhats%2Fpresubmit/)